MayerMarvin/Ribosome-Associated-Complex-RAC-Reasearch-Internship/README.md

-# Research internship at Bukau lab at the University in Heidelberg
+# BPC Research internship
-Supervisor Koji Ishikawa
+Internship from 13.06.2022 - 29.07.2022 at Bukau lab at the University in Heidelberg Supervisor Koji Ishikawa

 Topic of the research intership is the analysis of the ribosome associated complex (RAC) which consits of Zuotin and Ssz1 binding to the ribosome.
 It is responsible for binding the emerging nascant chain and for the handover of the nascant chain towards Ssb chaperones.